 - Entrance price to Sigiriya is 35$

-The 1st thing you notice here is, ofсourse, the rock itself but it is worth visiting the Archeological museum first so that you would be more aware of what you see next.
+The 1st thing you notice here is, ofсourse, the rock itself but it is worth visiting the Archeological museum first to be more aware of what’s coming.

 And as it often happens to us, a great day at the top of the rock had been coming to its end with a heavy rain, wind and packed backpacks as we had train tickets to Kandy for the same day.

 Third capital city of Sri Lanka and its beautiful center.
 Many times I’ve heard that girls in Kandy are the most beautiful in SL and the city itself is kind of a cultural habitat.
 For us, it was a point to rest in the 1st place as we finally got to spend more than 1 night in the same bed.

 We didn’t plan much to really rest and just enjoy our time there.
 Kandy appeared to be very green and even fresh — just what we needed.
 And!
 Great food!

 We rolled into the most random cafe in the street that was empty to our surprise.
 Do you know a better view for a lazy morning turning into a lazy day on a southern island?